tarunkaushik/getdata/README.md

 * subjectsIndex: stores all unique subject of data, sorted
 * activityOfRow: stores activity of each row of final data set
 * subjectOfRow: stores subject of each row of final data set
-* averageDataFrame: final dataset, containing mean of every feature for every activity of every subject
+* averageDataFrame: final dataset, containing mean of select features for every activity of every subject

 ## Structure of code
 ### Reading from file